New inflation number feeds angst about Democrats' $2T bill

 Associated Press

-The moderate Manchin, D-W.Va., has spent months forcing Democrats to trim the 10-year, $2 trillion package, at times citing rising inflation as a reason to slow work on the bill.
+The moderate Manchin, D-W.Va., has spent months forcing Democrats to trim the 10-year, $2 trillion package, arguing it’s too expensive and at times citing rising inflation as a reason to slow work on the bill.
 On Friday, the Labor Department said consumer prices grew last month at an annual rate of 6.8%, the highest in 39 years.

 Manchin aides did not immediately respond to requests for comment.
-Just Thursday, Manchin had said in a brief interview that he wanted to know “where we are in inflation and where we are on the true price” of the bill, adding he was “very concerned.”
+Manchin said in a brief interview Thursday that he wanted to know “where we are in inflation and where we are on the true price” of the bill, adding he was “very concerned.”

 After months of negotiations, Manchin is still pressing for cuts in a bill that originally had an estimated $3.5 trillion cost.
-By pointing directly at Manchin’s expressed concerns, Friday’s reports underscored his crucial role as Democrats battle to complete a package delivering many of Biden’s top domestic goals.
+By pointing directly at Manchin’s expressed concerns, Friday’s reports underscored his crucial role as Democrats battle to complete a package delivering many top Biden domestic goals.

+Uncertainty over Manchin was further spotlighted when Biden was asked at the White House whether he considered Manchin a supporter of the legislation.

 Democrats argued that the inflation report intensified the need to approve the bill, which reflects many of Biden’s top domestic goals.
 They said the legislation’s spending and tax credits for health care, children’s costs, education and other programs would help families cope with rising prices.
 Most of the bill is paid for with tax boosts on the wealthy and big corporations.